 1. Position yourself for proper breathing

 Find a quiet space to practice.
-Effective positions include:
+Effective positions to master breathing control for better performance include:

-Place one hand on your chest and another on your stomach to monitor correct breathing patterns.
+Place one hand on your chest and another on your stomach to monitor your breathing patterns.

 2. Practice the diaphragmatic pattern

 Focus on breathing from the diaphragm rather than shallow chest breathing.
-Key techniques include:
+To practice diaphragmatic breathing correctly, follow these steps:

 This breathing technique increases oxygen flow and relaxes pelvic floor muscles, directly supporting sexual performance.

-Use this technique during intimate moments for better control, as it slows heart rate so your body does not rush toward climax:
+Once you get the basics correct, use this technique during intimate moments for better control.
+It will help slow your heart rate so your body does not rush toward climax.
+Here’s how to include it seamlessly in your intimate space:

-• Practice for 10 minutes daily outside the bedroom first.
+- Practice diaphragmatic breathing for 10 minutes daily outside the bedroom.

 Step 2.
-Apply box breathing for energy control during intimacy
+Try box breathing for energy control during intimacy

 Box breathing is your emergency brake for arousal.
 When you feel things moving too fast, this technique helps you regain control without losing the moment entirely.